Simon Bruté: Early life and education in France

-Bruté was born at night on March 20, 1779, at Rennes, France, and baptized early in the morning of the same day in the church of St. Germain.
+Bruté was born at night on March 20, 1779, at Rennes, France, and baptized early in the morning of the same day in the Saint-Germain de Rennes church of St. Germain Église.
 His brother Augustine was born in 1784.
 Bruté's father served as Director of the Finances of his native province with the promise of succession to the more remunerative office of Farmer-General of the revenues at Paris.
 Bruté's mother often addressed him in the words, "you were born to live in opulence."
 However, the family's fortunes changed with the sudden death of Bruté's father.
 Bruté later wrote, "'You were born to live in opulence,' my good mother often said to me ... [but] God ordered it otherwise.
 My father died (27th February, 1786) a few days after a very painful operation which had been rendered necessary by a fall from his Horse—and instead of a succession of opulence, left his affairs in the greatest disorder.
 Your Father, my Mother often said to me, could never be made to distrust anyone; he believed every person to be good and honest like himself—and the state of his accounts at the time of his death showed it."
 Not only were all his affairs in confusion, but it was found he was surety for the debts of others to the amount of one million francs.
 Friends and lawyers advised her to renounce the succession, Bruté writes, "but she, very justly, regarded an honourable name, as of more importance than wealth, and in order to preserve this to us, she determined to take upon herself the management of his affairs, even at the sacrifice of her own property."
 She worked day and night until she got the accounts in order, and owing to her diligence and management, all the debts were paid, with the losses much less than they would otherwise have been.